-- 29.1 Every committee (other than the Executive Committee) and sub-committee at its first meeting after the Annual General Meeting must, as its first item of business, elect a Chairman and appoint a Vice-Chairman.
-To be eligible for election/appointment, any nominee should be present at the meeting. - 29.2 The Chairman of the Board shall act as the Chairman of the Executive Committee but is not eligible to hold office as a Chairman of another committee or sub-committee during his/her term. - 29.3 No member of the Board is entitled to hold the office of the Chairman of more than one committee or sub-committee at any time. - 29.4 No member of the Board is entitled to hold the office of the Chairman of any committee or sub-committee for a continuous period of more than 10 years.
+- 3.1 The Finance and Governance Committee at its first meeting after the Annual General Meeting must, as its first item of business, elect a Chair and appoint a Vice-Chair.
+To be eligible for election/appointment, any nominee should be present at the meeting. - 3.2 The Chair of the Board shall act as the Chair of the Executive Committee but is not eligible to hold office as a Chair of another committee or sub-committee during their term. - 3.3 No Member of the Board is entitled to hold the office of the Chair of more than one committee or sub-committee at any time. - 3.4 No Member of the Board is entitled to hold the office of the Chair of any committee or subcommittee for a continuous period of more than 10 years.

-30 PROPOSER OF MOTION MAY ATTEND
+4. PROPOSER OF MOTION MAY ATTEND

-A member of the Board who has proposed a motion which has been referred to the Executive Committee, the committee or any sub-committee of which s/he is not a member is entitled to attend the meeting at which the motion is to be considered and to speak at the meeting, but may not vote.
+A Member of the Board who has proposed a motion which has been referred to a committee of which they are not a Member is entitled to attend the meeting at which the motion is to be considered and to speak at the meeting but may not vote.

-31 ITEMS FOR AGENDA
+5. ITEMS FOR AGENDA

-A member can require that an item be placed on the agenda for a Committee if s/he gives notice of such a request not later than noon on the Monday of the week preceding the meeting in question; provided that no Member may seek to exercise his/her right under this Rule in relation to an item which s/he has previously had placed on an agenda within the preceding six months, or where the matter has been debated and determined within the preceding six months.
+A Member can require that an item be placed on the agenda for a committee if they give notice of such a request not later one week before the meeting in question; provided that no Member may seek to exercise their right under this Rule in relation to an item which they have previously had placed on an agenda within the preceding six months, or where the matter has been debated and determined within the preceding six months.

-32 ATTENDANCE OF MEMBER AS OBSERVER
+6. ATTENDANCE OF MEMBER AS OBSERVER

-Non-members of the Executive Committee, committees and sub-committees have the right to attend the meetings as observers.
-They may speak by invitation only from the Chairman, but may not vote.
+Members not on Executive Committee and Finance and Governance Committee have the right to attend the meetings as observers.
+They may speak by invitation only from the Chair, but may not vote.

-33 SUSPENSION OF PROCEDURE RULES
+7. SUSPENSION OF PROCEDURE RULES

-33.1 All of the Rules of Procedure which apply to meetings of the Executive Committee, other committees and sub-committees except Rule 16.1, Rule 17.6 and Rule 18.2 may be suspended by motion on notice or without notice if at least one half of the whole number of members of the Executive Committee/committee/sub- committee are present and support the suspension.
+7.1 All of the Rules of Procedure which apply to meetings of the Executive Committee and Finance and Governance Committee except Rule 16 (Exclusion of Public), Rule 17.4 (General Disturbance) and Rule 18 (Disturbance by Public) may be suspended by motion on notice or without notice if at least one half of the whole number of Members of the Executive Committee or Finance and Governance Committee are present and support the suspension.
 Suspension can only be for the duration of the meeting.

-33.2 Any notice of motion to suspend Procedure Rules to enable the rescinding of a decision taken within the preceding six months must be submitted in line with the normal procedure for the submission of notices of motion, except that in cases which satisfy the legal conditions of urgency, any such notice of motion be permitted to be dealt with at the meeting concerned.
+7.2 Any notice of motion to suspend Procedure Rules to enable the rescinding of a decision taken within the preceding six months must be submitted in line with the normal procedure for the submission of notices of motion, except that in cases which satisfy the legal conditions of urgency, any such notice of motion be permitted to be dealt with at the meeting concerned.